 The forum provides an opportunity to review the developments we’ve made in the past year and discuss popular topics in relation to Home Treatment.

-Our 7th National Forum for Home Treatment Teams will take place in November 2019, venue TBC.
+Our 7th National Forum for Home Treatment Teams will take place on 5th November 2019, in Leeds.

 Sixth National Forum for Home Treatment Teams 2018